ugolek/plant-dashboard/README.md

 ## Installation

-you need to run npm install for every app if you going run them separately for development and debugging
+you need to run npm install for every app if you are going run them separately for development and debugging

 ```bash
 # development